 Again this scenario, in many ways represents a generational gap in American business today.

 No matter what’s happening, just don’t talk about it.
 This is in essence an old school mentality that simply cannot last…… This is the old mentality; don’t talk about politics, don’t talk about money, don’t talk about religion, don’t talk about inflation, don’t talk about retirement, don’t talk about income disparity, don’t talk about an eroding middle class….. don’t talk about Occupy Wall Street, don’t talk about the environment, just keep the market moving……

-This is egregious business ethics and for me begs the question; “So when do we talk about it?”
+Furthermore, this egregious style of business ethics, for me begs the question; “when do we talk about it?”

-When does the income disparity get so bad, that these become issues we talk about?
-Or are young Americans just supposed to wait until the day when Social Security collapses?
+When does the income disparity… get so bad, that these issues become something we talk about publicly, without an aura of, “taboo?”
+Or are young Americans simply supposed to wait until the day when Social Security collapses entirely?
 Furthermore, how many benefits enjoyed by the prior generation, will no longer be available for future generations?
 What will it take, for us as Americans to stop taking, “the Henry Ford approach,” to business?
 I’m curious.
 I really wonder sometimes.
 I often wonder about business ethics, especially when I see my brother working 6 days a week at the bank, or when I fail to find a decent job, after attending law school.

-So, when will we educate future generations about issues such as; finance, retirement and Social Security benefits?
-When will we talk about retirement in the national media?
-Or… do we just wait until the next generation collects Social Security?
+When will we as Americans, educate future generations, on issues such as; finance, retirement and Social Security benefits?
+When do we talk about retirement, in the national media?
+Or… do we just wait until the next generation, “collects Social Security all over again?”

 Because long story short, eventually somebody has to talk about it…..